diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 HDFS blocks are stored in files with a blk_ prefix; they consist of the raw bytes of a portion of the file being stored(PS: a file containing multiple blocks).
 Each block has an associated metadata file with a .meta suffix.
 It is made up of a header with version and type information, followed by a series of checksums for sections of the block.
 Each block belongs to a block pool, and each block pool has its own storage directory that is formed from its ID (it’s the same block pool ID from the namenode’s VERSION file, BP-526805057-127.0.0.1-1411980876842 in this case).
-When the number of blocks in a directory grows to a certain size, the datanode creates a new subdirectory in which to place new blocks and their accompanying metadata.
-It creates a new subdirectory every time the number of blocks in a directory reaches 64 (set by the `dfs.datanode.numblocks` configuration property).
-The effect is to have a tree with high fan-out, so even for systems with a very large number of blocks, the directories will be only a few levels deep, and avoids the problems that most operating systems encounter when there are a large number of files (tens or hundreds of thousands) in a single directory.
+`When the number of blocks in a directory grows to a certain size, the datanode creates a new subdirectory in which to place new blocks and their accompanying metadata`.
+It creates a new subdirectory every time the number of blocks in a directory reaches 64 (set by the `dfs.datanode.numblocks` configuration property). `The effect is to have a tree with high fan-out, so even for systems with a very large number of blocks, the directories will be only a few levels deep`, and avoids the problems that most operating systems encounter when there are a large number of files (tens or hundreds of thousands) in a single directory.

 ### HDFS Safe Mode
-When the namenode starts, the first thing it does is load its image file (fsimage) into memory and apply the edits from the edit log.
+`When the namenode starts, the first thing it does is load its image file (fsimage) into memory and apply the edits from the edit log`.
 Once it has reconstructed a consistent in-memory image of the filesystem metadata, it creates a new fsimage file (effectively doing the checkpoint itself, without recourse to the secondary namenode) and an empty edit log. `During this process, the namenode is running in safe mode, which means that it offers only a read-only view of the filesystem to clients.`
 Strictly speaking, in safe mode, only filesystem operations that access the filesystem metadata (such as producing a directory listing) are guaranteed to work.
 Reading a file will work only when the blocks are available on the current set of datanodes in the cluster, and file modifications (writes, deletes, or renames) will always fail.

-Safe mode is needed to give the datanodes time to check in to the namenode with their block lists, so the namenode can be informed of enough block locations to run the filesystem effectively.
-If the namenode didn’t wait for enough datanodes to check in, it would start the process of replicating blocks to new datanodes, which would be unnecessary in most cases.
+Safe mode is needed to give the datanodes time to check in to the namenode with their block lists, so the namenode can be informed of enough block locations to run the filesystem effectively. `If the namenode didn’t wait for enough datanodes to check in, it would start the process of replicating blocks to new datanodes, which would be unnecessary in most cases`.
 Indeed, while in safe mode, the namenode does not issue any block-replication or deletion instructions to datanodes.

 Safe mode is exited when the minimal replication condition is reached, plus an extension time of 30 seconds.
 The minimal replication condition is when 99.9% of the blocks in the whole filesystem meet their minimum replication level (which defaults to 1 and is set by `dfs.namenode.replication.min`; see Table 11-1). `dfs.namenode.safemode.threshold-pct` and `dfs.namenode.safemode.extension`